 Peperomia nivalis Miq.

-Pepromia nivalis is evergreen, creeping or upright succulent plant, up to 6 inches (15 cm) tall, with fleshy stems containing anise-scented sap.
-The leaves are boat-shaped, fleshy, brilliant green, white or white-flushed pink below, densely borne at the ends of the stems.
+Peperomia nivalis is а succulent with fleshy upright or prostrate stems that grow up to 6 inches (15 cm) tall.
+Leaves are fleshy, boat-shaped, brilliant green, white or white flushed pink below, and densely borne at the stems' ends.

 How to Grow and Care

-The biggest problem facing Peperomia are usually related to watering.
-They like steadily moist soil, but can be very sensitive to overwatering.
-Overwatered Peperomia tend to wilt (paradoxically) or have raised, scab-like protrusions on their leaves.
-Don't be alarmed if your plant loses a few bottom leaves, but massive leaf-drop is usually due to a temperature change or fertilizer problem.
-Lastly, Peperomia are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
+The biggest problem facing Peperomias are usually related to watering.
+They like steadily moist soil but can be very sensitive to overwatering.
+Overwatered Peperomia tends to wilt (paradoxically) or has raised, scab-like protrusions on their leaves.
+Do not be alarmed if your plant loses a few bottom leaves, but a massive leaf-drop is usually due to a temperature change or fertilizer problem.
+Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on leaves' stems or undersides.

 Peperomia thrives when slightly pot-bound, so don't over pot them.
 Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
-The largest Peperomia remain relatively small, so they will never grow into large specimen plants… – See more at: How to Grow and Care for Peperomia.
+The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
+See more at How to Grow and Care for Peperomia.